The most common types of insurance are listed below. However, there are many more types of insurance covers.

 - Sections E and F – Coverage of owners and occupiers against lawsuits for injury or property damage caused to other people within the property or by objects or actions originating from the property.

-You can choose which of the sections you wish to take up depending on whether you are a tenant, living in your own home or are a landlord.
+You can chose which of the sections you wish to take-up depending on whether you are a tenant, living in your own home or are a landlord.

 Can I purchase home insurance if I am renting a house?